sunpy/sunkit-instruments/docs/topic_guide/channel_response.rst

 ************************************

 This topic guide provides a vocabulary for response functions for imaging instruments.
-The goal of providing a single vocabulary for instrument response calculations is to provide a specification for a common interface that can be used by multiple instruments.
+The reason to provide a single vocabulary for instrument response calculations is to define a specification for a common interface that can be used by multiple instruments.
 This reduces the amount of effort needed to develop analysis software for new instruments and enables cross-instrument comparisons as upstream packages and users can program against a single interface for these response calculations.
 An abstract implementation of this vocabulary is provided in this package.